-Pioneering technology provided by a Yorkshire company played a vital role in safely detonating a World War Two bomb.
+Pioneering alternative sandbag technology provided by a Yorkshire company played a vital role in safely detonating a World War Two bomb.

-The FloodSax – devised and manufactured by Yorkshire-based Environmental Defence Systems – include a special gelling polymer which help to absorb the shrapnel generated by the explosion.
+FloodSax sandless sandbags – devised and manufactured by Yorkshire-based Environmental Defence Systems – include a special gelling polymer which help to absorb the shrapnel generated by the explosion.

 The drama began when Londoner Marcus Fairs was digging in his garden in Haringey.